kamranayub/ts-has-guards/README.md

 ## Usage

-To use the typed versions of `Map`, `URLSearchParams` and `FormData`, you need to explicitly use and import them (each of them are prefixed with `Typed`):
+To use the typed versions of `Map`, `URLSearchParams` and `FormData`, you need to explicitly use and import them (each of them are prefixed with `Guarded`):

 ```ts
 import {